BINF-3101/Lab_8_sequence_comparison/README.md

 Our hmm file <hmmfile> is the one you created above in the format ```gene.hmm```

-The <seqdb> is just our SRR00000.prot.fasta file.
+The "seqdb " is just our SRR00000.prot.fasta file.

 Put all those pieces together and run the command!